 How did you break into your industry and how did you advance to where you are today?

 I purposely searched for a college program that was recognized as the leading training ground for PR professionals.
 It was important for me to find the right professors who used practical methods to prepare students for their first day on the job, especially because I had no prior experience in PR.
 I was switching over from a major in International Studies and needed first-hand experience from industry experts.

 After that, I took on internships and volunteer work to build my profile.
 At the same time, I was competing with hundreds of PR students for the same entry-level job.
 With no luck in securing many interviews, I switched gears and began to focus less on being a “doer” and more on highlighting myself as an achiever by leveraging numbers, efficiencies, and results in my resume.
 By doing this, I secured over 20 interviews and met the right recruiter who knew the right agency.

-After that, I quickly learned that agency and start-up life weren’t right for me.
+After that, I quickly learned that working at newer agencies wasn’t right for me.
 I then searched for a company that had the budget to invest in its communications department and in its employees.
 It’s not easy to move from job to job so I made sure to do my research and apply at a company that I could call my work home.

 I wouldn’t say that this was an easy process but if you focus on future-proofing your skills and using data to framework your successes, everything will fall into place.

 What are some important lessons you learned while job hunting?